The Highlanders (Doctor Who): Plot

-Following the Battle of Culloden, government forces have triumphed over the Jacobite Army of Charles Edward Stewart.
-When the TARDIS arrives, the Second Doctor, Ben and Polly encounter fleeing Jacobite troops and are taken prisoner by them.
-They hide in a deserted cottage with the Laird Colin McLaren, who has been badly wounded, along with his daughter Kirsty, his piper Jamie McCrimmon and his son Alexander, who dies defending them from a patrol of government soldiers conducting mopping-up operations.
-The patrol's leader, Lieutenant Algernon ffinch, is an ineffectual fop, but a sergeant from the patrol is more forceful and takes the Doctor, Jamie, Ben and the Laird to be hanged.
-Polly and Kirsty manage to slip away.
+Following the Battle of Culloden, government forces have defeated Charles Edward Stewart's Jacobite Army.
+When the TARDIS arrives, the Second Doctor, Ben and Polly are taken prisoner by the fleeing Jacobites.
+They hide in a deserted cottage with the badly wounded Laird Colin McLaren, along with his daughter Kirsty and his piper Jamie McCrimmon.
+A government patrol captures the Doctor, Jamie, Ben and the Laird; Polly and Kirsty manage to slip away.

-They hide in a cave, then an animal pit, from ffinch, who believes Stewart to be one of them following the rumour that he fled the battlefield as a woman.
+The duo hide from the patrol's leader Lieutenant Algernon ffinch, who believes Stewart to be one of them following the rumour that he fled the battlefield.
 Eventually ffinch finds them, but they trick him and steal his money.
-Later in Inverness, the nearest major town to Culloden, they run into him again and use his previous foolishness to blackmail him.
+Later in Inverness, they run into him again and use his previous foolishness to blackmail him.

-Elsewhere on the battlefield, Grey, the shady Royal Commissioner of Prisons, plans to ship Jacobite prisoners of war to the American colonies and sell them into indentured servitude.
-He contacts an unscrupulous sea captain called Trask who agrees to use his ship Annabelle for this purpose.
-Amongst the prisoners he identifies for sale are the Doctor, Jamie, Ben, and the Laird.
-They are taken to the prison in Inverness but the Doctor cons his way out, and overpowers Grey and his secretary Perkins to escape.
-Grey is freed by Trask, who reports that the transportation plan has begun and arranges for a number of prisoners, including Jamie, Ben and the Laird, to be transferred to Annabelle.
-The prisoners learn that they are being sold into indentured servitude in the West Indies but most accept this fate, believing seven years of indentured labour to be better than being executed.
-Only Ben, Jamie, the Laird and one of his friends, Willie Mackay, refuse to sign.
-When Ben attacks Grey, Trask has him thrown into the sea while tied to the end of a rope.
+Elsewhere on the battlefield, Grey, the Royal Commissioner of Prisons, plans to ship Jacobite prisoners of war to the West Indies and sell them into indentured servitude.
+He contacts sea captain Trask, who provides his ship Annabelle.
+The detainees are taken to a prison in Inverness, where the Doctor manages to escape by tricking Grey.
+Trask arranges for a number of prisoners, including Jamie, Ben and the Laird, to be transferred to Annabelle.
+Ben, Jamie, Colin and one of Colin's friends, Willie Mackay, refuse to sign their contracts after learning their fate.
+When Ben attacks Grey, Trask has him thrown into the sea.